ojhankit/.github/CONTRIBUTING.md

    git checkout -b feature/your-feature-name
    ```

 4. **Make Changes**: Make your changes or additions to the code, documentation, or any other project aspect.
+If you are submitting your Project, create a new folder with the name of the project and the contents inside it.
+The Project should include a README.md file outlining your project and a link to your GitHub Account at the end.

 5. **Test**: If applicable, test your changes thoroughly to ensure they work as intended.